spack/spack/lib/spack/docs/build_settings.rst

      all:
        require: '%clang'

 which means every spec will be required to use ``clang`` as a compiler.

-Note that in this case ``all`` represents a *default set of requirements*, so with a configuration like this:
+Note that in this case ``all`` represents a *default set of requirements* - if there are specific package requirements, then the default requirements under ``all`` are disregarded.
+For example, with a configuration like this:

 .. code-block:: yaml